nginxinc/nginx-amplify-doc/amplify-faq.md

  4. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config)
  5. Oubound TLS/SSL from the system is not restricted
  6. System DNS resolver is properly configured, and `receiver.amplify.nginx.com` can be successfully resolved.
+ 7. Check if *selinux(8)* interferes.
+Check `/etc/selinux/config`, try `setenforce 0` temporarily and see if it improves the situation.

 ### 2.5.
 How to verify if the Amplify Agent is properly installed